Over a billion Jacob’s Cream Crackers were consumed in 2013.

-W&R Jacob was founded by two Quaker brothers, William and Robert, in Waterford, Ireland in 1851.
-Shortly afterwards the firm relocated to Peter’s Row, Dublin.
+W&R Jacob was founded by two Quaker brothers, William and Robert Jacob, in Waterford, Ireland in 1851.
+Shortly afterwards the business relocated to Peter’s Row, Dublin.

 A fire completely destroyed their factory in 1880.
-The firm completely rebuilt and extended the site, and installed new machinery.
+W&R Jacob completely rebuilt and extended the site, and installed new machinery.

 W&R Jacob had introduced “American Crackers” by 1881.

 W&R Jacob introduced the cream cracker in 1885.
+It was so-called because it had extra fat “creamed” into the flour.
 The new product was to quickly prove a great success.

 W&R Jacob acquired ten acres of land at Aintree, adjacent to Hartley’s jam factory, in 1912.
 It was intended to improve the firm’s market share in Liverpool.
 Manufacture began on the site from 1914.